ave3i/yavapis/GUIDE.md

 * Go to **Build → Build Solution**

-You should get a `.dll` file like:
+You should get a `.dll` file in the output right below your code/ui preview like:

 ```
 C:\path\to\your\project\bin\Debug\yourapi.dll